 Nishi-Azabu 3-2-16.
 Open 10am-10pm daily.

-Tropical fruits and vegetables and other Okinawan foodstuffs in a sprawling two-story market.
-Plus more kinds of Spam than you can shake a stick at.
+Tropical fruits and vegetables and other Okinawan foodstuffs can be found in this sprawling two-story market.
+Highlights include a formidable selection of Spam and other canned meats.

 Ginza 1-3-9.
 Open 10:30am-7:30pm daily.

-Sake and foodstuffs from Shimane-ken, in the far north-west corner of Honshu.
+Sake and foodstuffs from Shimane-ken, in the far northwest corner of Honshu, can be purchased here.
+The attached restaurant (called Mondo) serves good regional cuisine and sake.

 Nihonbashi Muromachi 1-5-3. (across the street from Mitsukoshi dept. store) Open 10:30am-7pm daily.